Updated: February 17, 2026

 • A NIF (Número de Identificação Fiscal).
 You need a NIF to carry out any financial or legal transaction, such as buying property in Portugal, signing the final deed, or opening a bank account.
 You can apply for a NIF in person at a local tax office (Finanças) or have a real estate lawyer apply on your behalf.
 Our residency and citizenship division, Global Citizen Solutions, can also help you get a NIF remotely.
 If you are a non-EU citizen, you will need to have a tax representative in Portugal to complete this process.

-• Portuguese bank account: You should open a local bank account to transfer funds for the property purchase, make the initial deposit, and handle recurring costs like taxes, utilities, and mortgage payments.
+• Opening a Portuguese bank account: You should open a local bank account to transfer funds for the property purchase, make the initial deposit, and handle recurring costs like taxes, utilities, and mortgage payments.

 • Legal representative: Although it isn’t mandatory, it’s highly recommended to hire a Portuguese real estate lawyer.
 They can conduct due diligence on the property you plan to buy and ensure it is free of debts, alongside warning you of any zoning considerations.
-They can verify the legal status and property ownership.
-They can also draft and review the Promissory Contract (Contrato-promessa de compra e venda or CPCV) and the final deed of sale (Escritura Pública).
-They can help you register your name and property with the Land Registry and Tax Office (Conservatórias do Registo Predial).
+They can verify the legal status and property ownership in Portugal.

 The Step-by-Step Process of Buying Property in Madeira

-1. Get your NIF number (Tax Identification Number) and open a bank account.
-Request your NIF at a Portuguese Tax Office (Finanças) or through a tax representative.
+Request your NIF (tax identification number) at a Portuguese tax office (Finanças) or through a tax representative.
 We also recommend opening a bank account in Portugal to save on transaction costs.

 How much tax do I pay when buying a property in Madeira?